Stafford Beer: Syntegration and Team Syntegrity

 Syntegrity is a formal model presented by Beer in the 1990s and now is a registered trademark.
 It is a form of non-hierarchical problem solving that can be used in a small team of 10 to 42 people.
 It is a business consultation product that is licensed out to consulting firms.
 The term comes from the words "synergistic" and "tensegrity".

 POSIWID

 Stafford Beer coined and frequently used the term POSIWID (the purpose of a system is what it does) to refer to the commonly observed phenomenon that the de facto purpose of a system is often at odds with its official purpose.
-In an address to the University of Valladolid, Spain in October 2001, he said "According to the cybernetician the purpose of a system is what it does.
+In an address to the University of Valladolid in October 2001, he said "According to the cybernetician the purpose of a system is what it does.
 This is a basic dictum.
 It stands for bald fact, which makes a better starting point in seeking understanding than the familiar attributions of good intention, prejudices about expectations, moral judgment or sheer ignorance of circumstances."
+This principle has been used to describe Social Machines as intelligent, for example in the case of "games with a purpose", and it provides a link between AI and cybernetics.

 Awards

-Beer received awards from the Royal Swedish Academy of Engineering Sciences in 1958, from the United Kingdom Systems Society, the Cybernetics Society, the American Society for Cybernetics, and the Operations Research Society of America.
+Beer received awards from the Royal Swedish Academy of Engineering Sciences in 1958, from the United Kingdom Systems Society, the Cybernetics Society, the American Society for Cybernetics and the Operations Research Society of America.